 Depending on the facts of the employee’s matter, they employee can also claim for tort damages, including for defamation and intention infliction of mental suffering.
 Tort damages aim to restore the employee back to the position they were in prior to the wrongful act.

-Human Rights Damages
+Human Rights Damages in Ontario

-Human rights damages can be obtained through the civil courts if there are other civil claims within the Statement of Claim—otherwise, human rights damages must be obtained through the Human Rights Tribunal of Ontario (“HRTO”) or the Canadian Human Rights Tribunal (“CHRT”).
+Human rights damages in Ontario can be obtained through the civil courts if there are other civil claims within the Statement of Claim—otherwise, human rights damages in Ontario must be obtained through the Human Rights Tribunal of Ontario (“HRTO”) or the Canadian Human Rights Tribunal (“CHRT”).
 A more thorough analysis of the types of discrimination under the Ontario’s Human Rights Code can be viewed in our previous article, “The Ontario Human Rights Code – A Primer”.

 The type of monetary damages that can be awarded at the HRTO and CHRT include general damages and special damages.